ucan-wg/spec/README.md

 Thanks to the entire [SPKI WG][SPKI/SDSI] for their closely related pioneering work.

+Many thanks to [Alan Karp] for sharing his vast experience with capability-based authorization, patterns, and many right words for us to search for.

 We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.

 # 12. FAQ